Froggiehere/CeviriMate/README.md

 Want to contribute or collaborate?
 Contact the **BabelCoders** team!

-> ✨ *CeviriMate — Bridging languages with the power of AI.*
+> ✨ *LexiMate — Bridging languages with the power of AI.*

 ---